João de Brito: Life and career

-Along the way, he has had many solo exhibits, he's also been member of several art's organizations, the Santa Cruz Art League, Art Association and Museum and The Beachcombers Club.
-Joao de Brito’s works have been found at Kate Nolan Santa Cruz, California, Thanassi Gallery in Provincetown Cape Cod, Massachusetts, Monique Arnon Fine Arts Gallery San Francisco, the Hauk Fine Art Gallery Pacific Grove, CA and the Santa Cruz Art Center Gallery, in Santa Cruz, The Foundry Gallery, Berkeley and The Woodside Gallery, Woodside, California.
+Along the way, he has had many solo exhibits, he's also been member of several art's organizations, the Santa Cruz Art League, Art Association and Museum, and the Beachcombers Club in Provincetown.
+Joao de Brito’s works have been found in exhibitions at Kate Nolan's Many Hands Gallery in Santa Cruz, California; Thanassi Gallery in Provincetown, Massachusetts; Monique Arnon Fine Arts Gallery in San Francisco; the Hauk Fine Art Gallery in Pacific Grove, California; and the Santa Cruz Art Center Gallery, in Santa Cruz, the Foundry Gallery, Berkeley and the Woodside Gallery, Woodside, California..

-He was also part of group exhibit in 2008 with friends Nathan Oliveira, Mel Ramos and John Mattos, The book Ashes to Life- A Portuguese American Story in Art was published for the exhibit, with interviews with all four artist.
+De Brito was part of the group exhibition, Ashes to Life: A Portuguese American Story in Art (2008), at the Sanchez Art Center in Pacifica, California, the other artists included Nathan Oliveira, Mel Ramos, and John Mattos.
+A separate book by the same name was published for the exhibit with interviews with all four artist.